Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Numerical Examples

 subject to periodic boundary conditions $ z(0,t) = z(1,t)$ and $z_x(0,t) = z_x(1,t)$.
-We use the same control input functions $b_j^m$ as defined in Section~\ref{sec:Burgers} as well as the integral observation operator in \eqref{eq:averagingObservation}.
-This version of the equations can be found in \cite{dankowiczLocalModelsSpatiotemporally1996,holmes_lumley_berkooz_1996} and here we discretize the control problem using Hermite cubic finite elements to account for the fourth derivative term.
+We use the same control input functions $b_j^m$ as in Section~\ref{sec:Burgers} as well as the integral observation operator in \eqref{eq:averagingObservation}.
+This version of the equations can be found in \cite{dankowiczLocalModelsSpatiotemporally1996,holmes_lumley_berkooz_1996}.
+Here we discretize the control problem using Hermite cubic finite elements to account for the fourth derivative term.
 The same change of variables as described in the previous example brings this problem to the standard form (\eqref{eq:FOMx}-\eqref{eq:FOMy}).
-We use an initial condition of $z(x,0)=z_0(x)=\frac{0.01}{\sqrt{\epsilon}}\sin(4\pi x)$ and the parameter $\epsilon=1/13.0291^2$, which is known to exhibit heteroclinic cycles in the open-loop system.
+We use an initial condition of $z(x,0)=z_0(x)=\frac{0.1}{\sqrt{\epsilon}}\sin(4\pi x)$ and the parameter $\epsilon=1/13.0291^2$, which is known to exhibit heteroclinic cycles in the open-loop system.
 Repeating the experiments for the Burgers equation, with $m=5$ and $p=2$, and here choosing $\eta=0.1$, we find a similar convergence for the future energy function approximation in Table~\ref{tab:KS_CPU}.
 Likewise, with $n=16$, we have the convergence of the past and future energy functions with increasing polynomial degree seen in Table~\ref{tab:KS_energy}.
 The energy function approximations converge at a point near the origin in both number of states $n$ and polynomial degree $d$.
-We also confirm the same growth in computational complexity ($O(n^3)$) for degree 3 coefficients predicted in Section~\ref{sec:LinearSolver}.
+We also observe a growth in CPU time that outperforms the predicted flop-count in Section~\ref{sec:LinearSolver}.